eNMS-automation/eNMS/docs/source/inventory/devices.md

 These actions apply to all devices selected by the current Device filter:

-- *Copy Selection to Clipboard* - copies the device names - useful for updating manually defined pools
+- *Copy Selection to Clipboard* - copies the device names - useful for updating manually defined pools.
-- *Bulk Edit* - change Device properties for more than one device
+- *Bulk Edit* - change Device properties for more than one device.
-- *Export as CSV* - download a CSV file with the table data
+- *Export as CSV* - download a CSV file with the table data.
-- *Run Service on all devices in table* - another way to specify targets when running a service/workflow
+- *Run Service on all devices in table* - another way to specify targets when running a service/workflow.
-- *Bulk Deletion* - delete all the selected data
+- *Bulk Deletion* - delete all the selected data.

 These actions apply to a single device:

-- *New* - create a new Device or Device subclass (Gateway, Router)
+- *New* - create a new Device or Device subclass (Gateway, Router).
-- *Network Data* - quick view of Configuration data; see also: [Configurations](../configuration_management/)
+- *Network Data* - quick view of Configuration data; see also: [Configurations](../configuration_management/).
-- *Results* - view result data for this device
+- *Results* - view result data for this device.
-- *Connect* - open a [WebSSH Connection](../web_connection/) to a device
+- *Connect* - open a [WebSSH Connection](../web_connection/) to a device.
-- *Edit* - edit this device (beware external sources of truth)
+- *Edit* - edit this device.
-- *Duplicate* - create a copy of this device
+- *Duplicate* - create a copy of this device.
-- *Run Service* - run a service targeting this device
+- *Run Service* - run a service targeting this device.
-- *Delete* - delete this device
+- *Delete* - delete this device.

 ## Showing Pools, Tasks, or Services for a Device